 If reaching up to access Camera controls like the flash, HDR, and timer wasn't bad enough, it's gotten a lot more tedious on recent iPhones like the X, XS, and 11 series thanks to their tall displays.
 If you have a jailbroken iPhone, however, you can easily fix this issue using a free tweak.

 When it comes to shooting video, the iPhone is often considered the best in the biz.
 That certainly didn't change with the release of the iPhone 11, 11 Pro, and 11 Pro Max, who each sport the best video cameras the smartphone industry has to offer.
-That said, there's always been something truly irritating about Apple's camera app, something the company finally fixed in iOS 13.2.
+That said, there's always been something truly irritating about Apple's camera app, something the company finally fixed in iOS 13.2 and later.

 If you're a vlogger or somebody who relies on high-quality selfie cam footage, the iPhone 11, 11 Pro, and 11 Pro Max are right up your alley.
 Apple's newest iOS devices all come equipped with a 4K front-facing camera, and the video quality is spectacular.
 That said, your video won't be in 4K right out of the box.
 You'll need to set that resolution yourself.

 How To: Use These Gestures to Shoot Video Without Ever Leaving Photo Mode in Your iPhone's Camera App